shadowsocks/shadowsocks-windows/README.md

 about the change automatically
 5. Please disable other proxy addons in your browser, or set them to use system proxy
-6. You may need to install VC runtime and .Net 2.0 if Shadowsocks failed to start
+6. You may need to install VC 2008 Runtime and .Net 2.0 if Shadowsocks failed to start

 ### License